dalaian/TAF-Urbin/readme.md

 # READ ME
-This is the solution for the QE Candidate Automation Challenge
+This is a Test Automation Framework based on Java and Selenium

 # Requisites